The women in AI making a difference | TechCrunch

 - Eva Maydell, member of European Parliament and EU AI Act advisor

-- Women In AI: Rashida Richardson, senior counsel at Mastercard focusing on AI and privacy
+- Rashida Richardson, senior counsel at Mastercard focusing on AI and privacy

 The gender gap in AI